Do Narcissists Enjoy Kissing?

 Healing After Narcissistic Abuse

-If you’ve tried everything to heal from narcissistic abuse, but just cannot seem to shift things, it’s probably time to call in the big guys.
+If you’ve tried everything to heal but still can’t shift things, it might be time to call in the spiritual realm.

 ✭ Removal of stuck energy

-✭ Removal of old traumas & memories (both conscious & unconscious)
+✭ Removal of old traumas & memories

-✭ Understanding your journey & how it’s shaped who you are
+✭ Understanding your journey & how it’s shaped you

 ✭ Loving & non-judgemental guidance